 Prokosch is dissatisfied with Lang’s vision, even though he insists that a German has to direct his film because, ‘a German, Schliemann, discovered Troy,’ and throws a tantrum in the bowels of the famed Italian film studio Cinecittà.
-He also corrupts the infamous statement of Nazi Propaganda Minister Josef Goebbels, by stating, ‘Whenever I hear the word culture, I reach for my checkbook.’
+He also corrupts the infamous statement of Nazi Propaganda Minister Joseph Goebbels, by stating, ‘Whenever I hear the word culture, I reach for my checkbook.’
 The Nazi had stated he reached for his gun.

 When Prokosch meets Camille he relentlessly comes on to her, even though he speaks only English, and she and Paul only French.
 To get in good with the producer, Paul assents to Camille’s riding with Prokosch in his red Alfa Romeo, a subservient act – she feels as if Paul is pimping her – that leads to Camille’s growing ‘contempt’ for, and eventual falling out of love with, her husband.